 Upon completion of each level a certificate will be issued:

 LEVEL 1 – Communication and Writing – concentrating on customer service, different types of communication, creating a resume and writing correspondence.

 LEVEL 2 – Ex-Offender Job Workshop – The topics of the curriculum consist of identifying employment, job interviews and review possible careers for ex-offenders.
-Goodwill Industries of Central Florida, Inc. Job Connection Center located in Rockledge, FL participates in this workshop.
+Career Source Brevard assists in conducting this workshop.

 LEVEL 3 – Reenter our Community Seminar– Inmates enrolled in the program will discuss succeeding outside of jail by proper financial planning, finding housing, and obtaining identification (Driver’s License).

-LEVEL 4 – Probation Toolkit – a 1-day program facilitated by Interns from the University of Central Florida.
-The probation toolkit is a set of general guidelines to assist offenders in successfully understanding and completing probation.
+LEVEL 4 – Probation Toolkit – The probation toolkit is a set of general guidelines to assist offenders in successfully understanding and completing probation.
 The Misdemeanor and Felony probation offices participate in this program and provide probation officers to answer offender questions.

 LEVEL 5 – Keys to Productive Thinking – Making better choices and leaving behind the criminal mindset.

-Reentry Assistance Packet – A packet of information containing Central Florida community services available at little to no cost to the individual pertaining to:
+Reentry Assistance Packet – A packet of information containing Central Florida community services available at little cost to the individual pertaining to: